 Our final suite is our Premier Suite.
 This elevated suite has spectacular views over the farm, lake, mountains and the national park.
 It also features a comfortable sitting area, generous ensuite with a claw foot bathtub, and has the added benefit of a kitchenette for in-room dining.
 The spacious suite has it all, so the honeymooners need never leave their room.

 What type of guest do you think Cabot Lodge is ideally suited to?

-Cabot Lodge is perfectly suited to the adventurer or adventurous of heart.
+Cabot Lodge Fiordland is perfectly suited to the adventurer or adventurous of heart.
 Although the lodge itself has been set up to provide every comfort and luxury, it is what’s outside the lodge which really counts.
-With the national park on our doorstep, thousands of acres of farmland for guests to explore, and situated near the iconic Doubtful and Milford Sounds, Cabot Lodge is ideal for those who want to experience the untouched wonder of the deep south.
+With the national park on our doorstep, thousands of acres of farmland for guests to explore.
+As well as being situated near the iconic Doubtful and Milford Sounds, Cabot Lodge is ideal for those who want to experience the untouched wonder of the deep south.

 Breidi and Brad are both operating Cabot Lodge in Manapouri.

 Luxury Adventures – Tailoring luxury travel in New Zealand, Australia and the South Pacific Islands since 1999.